Keep premium content gated

 If these trackers are found to indicate that your visitor is about to leave the page, then a pop-up will appear on the screen asking the visitor to execute one task or respond to a call to action before they do.
 Your exit-intent pop-up must offer the visitor value in exchange for the information you want from them.
-Some of the popular offers in exit-intent pop-ups include;
+Some of the popular offers you can use for B2B lead generation in exit-intent pop-ups include;

 - Coupon vouchers for discounts